2021-2022 M.Arch Handbook [PDF]

 The M.Arch. program provides students seeking their first accredited professional degree with a comprehensive and challenging education leading to the practice of architecture.
 Graduate students have the flexibility to choose a variety of paths within a two-to-three-year rigorous program, depending upon previous education and experience.
 The department makes no restriction as to the field of undergraduate preparation.
 However, the length of the required residence period, the number of required semester course units, and the specific list of required courses may vary depending upon undergraduate major, professional and other work experience, and previous graduate study, if any.

 The basic course leading to the Master of Architecture degree takes three academic years and requires the completion of at least 72 units during that period of residence.
 Persons who hold a bachelor of arts or bachelor of science degree with a major in architecture may receive up to one year of advanced standing.
-The Master of Architecture Committee of the department will determine the specific amount of advanced standing individually for each student at the time she or he first registers for graduate study in the department.
+The M.Arch Admissions Committee will determine advanced standing individually for each student during the admissions review.
 Special one-year Master of Architecture programs are available to persons holding the five-year, professional undergraduate degree, Bachelor of Architecture, from an accredited school, or comparable five-year degrees from foreign universities and technical institutes.

 |Undergraduate Degree||Program||Required Units||Maximum Elective Units|